 - After the deputy has repeated the bid three times the sale is complete.
 No further bids will be taken.

-- Successful bidders are required to provide a CASHIER’S CHECK for exactly 10% (ten percent) of the winning bid price before 1:00pm on the first business day that follows the sale date, at the TCSO Civil Desk located in the Tulsa County Courthouse.
+- Successful bidders are required to provide a CASHIER’S CHECK for exactly 10% (ten percent) of the winning bid price before 1:00pm on the first business day that follows the sale date, at the TCSO Civil Desk located in the Tulsa County Courthouse on the 1st floor.
 The cashier’s check should be made out to TULSA COUNTY COURT CLERK.

 The remaining 90% (ninety percent) of the sale price is payable at the Tulsa County Court Clerk’s office (on the 2nd floor of the Tulsa County Courthouse) prior to the confirmation hearing; approximately three weeks after the sale date.
 The attorney for the mortgage holder will notify the winning bidder of the confirmation date.

 If a successful bidder fails to present the 10% by 1:00 pm the following day, that bidder and the company will not be allowed to bid on any property for 30 days.

 - When a successful bidder fails to comply with the above legal mandate, the next highest bidder may be given the opportunity to complete the sale.